piotr-marendowski/ivoryos/README.md

-# IvoryOS - Arch based Linux distribution
+# IvoryOS - Arch based GNU/Linux distribution
 ![ivory logo](assets/ivoryOS.png)
 The whole installation and configuration takes from a few hours to a few minutes (depends on the internet speed).
 Made it for me to have my own distro with my own defaults.
 The whole project is WIP.